 - The cheapest mode of transport from the airport to the city / your accommodation

 - How to get a sim card

 - Visa requirements (return tickets, bank statements, etc)

 Nobody is going to push you into a life of travel.
 It requires a lot of hard work, learning, and hours in front of a laptop to become a digital nomad.

 I have the freedom to live in multiple countries a year, work completely location independent, and without so much as a whisper of the word boss.
 I owe my level of freedom to my level of self-discipline and motivation.

-Whether you are planning to become a digital nomad or starting out, you will need to set goals and then have the motivation, routine, and discipline to achieve them.
+Whether you are planning to become a digital nomad in the future or are starting your nomadic life now, you will need to set goals and then have the motivation, routine, and discipline to achieve them.

 4. A Proactive Nature

 Becoming a digital nomad will require you to take the first steps.
 Being proactive about finding work, clients or the time to build your experience will give you the best chance of making it happen successfully.